opendata-swiss/metadata-quality-dashboard/documentation/project-structure.md

     └───templates
 ```

-See [Inter-Process Communication](../documentation/inter-process-communication.md) for an explanation of how the data-updater and rest-api exchange data.
+See [Inter-Process Communication](../documentation/inter-process-communication.md) for an explanation of how the data-loader and rest-api exchange data.